 The forthcoming regulation – which has still to be passed at the time of writing – also marks Brazil up a few places on the Coincub crypto ranking, as clear and sensible regulation often promotes more and safer usage of crypto than when the market is left without governance.
 When it comes to taxation, Brazil, as with many countries around the world, has yet to draw up crypto-specific tax policies – in other words, any income derived from crypto, including mining Bitcoin, simply has to be declared alongside general income and the gains taxed accordingly.
 Additionally, income tax statements take into account any capital gains following the sale of crypto, and these are also subject to income tax.

-Having a regulator for cryptocurrency overseeing crypto in Brazil brings it more into line with other countries across South America, including Paraguay, Mexico and Argentina that accept crypto but still treat it as a separate asset class – or a commodity – and definitely not as legal tender.
+Having a regulator for cryptocurrency overseeing crypto in Brazil brings it more in line with other countries across South America, including Paraguay, Mexico, and Argentina that accept crypto but still treat it as a separate asset class – or a commodity – and definitely not as legal tender.
 Although on this point El Salvador is the well-publicized exception with its adoption of Bitcoin as currency.
 Brazil is making moves in the right direction and moving up the Coincub ranking accordingly.

-Spend Bitcoin and cryptocurrency trading in Brazil
+Bitcoin and cryptocurrency trading in Brazil

-Crypto trading & crypto law in Brazil
+Crypto and Bitcoin trading in Brazil

 Brazil’s government is more than happy to accommodate developments in blockchain and cryptocurrencies.
-Brazil is soon to vote on a major crypto regulation bill which will permit – and regulate – crypto trading, making it safer, more secure and more transparent.
+Brazil is soon to vote on a major crypto regulation bill that will permit – and regulate – crypto trading, making it safer, more secure, and more transparent.
 The move to regulate virtual currencies was approved prior to the bill being presented for voting.
 Should it be accepted by the Chamber of Deputies, Brazil will be the second country after El Salvador to make bitcoin a form of legal tender.

 Paying tax on my crypto trading in Brazil

-Brazilians pay tax just like anybody else, and with the whole economy possibly about to include bitcoin as legal tender, paying tax on trading, lending and investing gains will be part of Brazil’s mainstream taxation strategy.
+Brazilians pay tax just like anybody else, and with the whole economy possibly about to include bitcoin as legal tender, paying tax on trading, lending, and investing gains will be part of Brazil’s mainstream taxation strategy.
 As with many countries, getting to grips with the explosion of interest in crypto, Brazilian tax law has, up until now, no specific strategy for the taxation of cryptocurrency – or the wherewithal to collect it.
 What’s changed is that all crypto activities must now be reported in detail to the authorities by Brazilian exchanges and by the individuals themselves.
 The Brazilian authorities are determined to get on top of this burgeoning source of taxable revenue.

-Tax relief, changing residency and gifting crypto coins in Brazil
+Tax relief, changing residency, and gifting crypto coins in Brazil

 As we mentioned above, the taxing of crypto gains has not been clearly defined, but things are changing rapidly with clear reporting required of exchanges and individuals of crypto gains.
 Crypto gains are taxed on sales that exceed R$35,000 per month with capital gains tax linked to the overall level of profit.
 If the total capital gain is under R$ 5 million the tax will be 15% and the highest tax of 22.50% for gains over R$30 million.
 Taxation will apply to any crypto gains prior to gifting.